PoziWorld/idle-tabs/README.md

 If you have completed the above steps, the "welcome" page will open indicating successful installation of the extension.

-Be sure to unsuspend all suspended tabs before removing any other version of the extension or they will disappear forever!
+Be sure to unsuspend all suspended tabs before removing any other version of the extension, or they will disappear forever!

 ### Build from github